-Before you start your makeup routine, you need to prep your skin for that extra protection.
+Before you start your makeup routine, you need to prep your skin for that extra safety.
 Apply sunscreen on your entire face and neck and massage well.
 Focus on areas such as your forehead, near the hairline, the sides of your cheeks, and your jawline.
 These areas get major sun exposure.
-Never start applying sunscreen from the middle of your face because that way, you tend to miss out on the major areas.
+Never start applying sunscreen from the middle of your face because you tend to miss out on the major areas.
 Once you have applied a coat of sunscreen, reapply it on these areas.

 2. Apply Primer

 You can always skip this step if you want to.
 But in case you are applying makeup primer with sunscreen, you need to do it in the correct order.
 Any skin care product goes underneath the primer.
 So, you have to apply sunscreen first and then top it off with a primer.